 Living with Diabetes

 If you are newly diagnosed or need guidance in managing your diabetes, you may not know where to start.

 One way to successfully manage your diabetes is to work with a Certified Diabetes Care and Education Specialist, also known as a CDCES.
 Your CDCES can help you gain knowledge about a broad range of topics such as:

 What is a Certified Diabetes Care and Education Specialist?

-Obtaining general diabetes information can be helpful in the short term, but diabetes education can lead to better managed diabetes and decrease short and long-term complications when you partner with a CDCES.
+Obtaining general diabetes information can be helpful in the short term, but diabetes care and education can lead to better managed diabetes and decrease short and long-term complications when you partner with a CDCES.

 Are you ready to take charge of your diabetes and improve your health?
 Get started today.

 The documentary puts human faces to these statistics, exploring the history and science of the illness through portraits and voices of Americans whose stories shape the documentary.
 Together, they present a dramatic depiction of this hidden national crisis.
 The film also reveals new hopes: from the rise of safer and easier medical treatments to new discoveries about lifestyle and environmental factors, Blood Sugar Rising reports on those taking action to improve diabetes management and prevention.

 Watch the two-hour PBS documentary now!
 (Courtesy of PBS)